apioo/fusio-docs/docs/backend/api/action/amqp-publish.md

 # AMQP Publish

-Accepts the following payload to push a message into a queue:
+Pushes data into a queue.

+## Request

 ```json
 {